Accreditation: Frequently Asked Questions

 Is SBIC accredited?

-No. Southern Bible Institute & College is not accredited, but SBIC is actively pursuing accreditation with the Association for Biblical Higher Education (ABHE).
-However, SBIC currently holds Candidate status with the ABHE Commission on Accreditation (COA), 5850 T. G. Lee Blvd., Ste.
-130, Orlando, FL 32822, 407.207.0808.
-Candidate status is a preaccreditation status granted to those institutions that meet the ABHE Conditions of Eligibility and that possess such qualities as may provide a basis for achieving accreditation status within five years.
-As a Candidate Institution with the Association for Biblical Higher Education, Southern Bible is listed on the Association’s website directory for member colleges: https://www.abhe.org/directory/.
+Yes.
+Southern Bible Institute & College is accredited by the Association for Biblical Higher Education (ABHE) Commission on Accreditation (5850 T. G. Lee Blvd., Ste.
+130, Orlando, FL 32822, 407.207.0808) to grant diplomas, certificates and degrees at the Associate and Baccalaureate levels.
+ABHE is a nationally approved agency by the U.S. Department of Education and is a recognized agency of the Council on Higher Education Accreditation (CHEA).
+As an Accredited Institution with the Association for Biblical Higher Education, Southern Bible is listed on the Association’s website directory for member colleges: https://www.abhe.org/directory/.

 Who is ABHE and why did SBIC choose ABHE?

 ABHE is a North American higher education association recognized by the U.S. Department of Education and is an officially recognized “faith-based” accrediting organization by CHEA (Council for Higher Education Accreditation, http://www.chea.org/pdf/CHEA_USDE_AllAccred.pdf).
 For more information about ABHE, visit their website at www.abhe.org.
 You can also contact ABHE at: Association for Biblical Higher Education, 5850 T. G. Lee Blvd., Orlando, FL 32822; telephone, 407.207.0808; web, www.abhe.org.